ioBroker/ioBroker.vis/README.md

 There is a helper widget "basic - Screen Resolution" that shows actual screen resolution and best suitable default view for this resolution.

 ## Changelog

+### 0.6.8 (2015-08-08)
+* (bluefox) all jqui-mfd widgets do not background if active and no background desired new widget jqui-mfd valve change jqui-mfd window (close 0, opened 1, closed 2)
+* (bluefox) hide "Name: .." text that sometimes is shown
+* (bluefox) use "click touchstart" instead of "click" to enable mobile devices
+* (bluefox) fix export/import titles
+* (bluefox) add preview to stateful image

 ### 0.6.7 (2015-08-06)
 * (bluefox) fix scroll of view tabs
 * (bluefox) add comment about group/byindex